Chapel of Simon of Cyrene

 By the Editors of the Madain Project

-The Chapel of Simon of Cyrene is a Catholic chapel belonging to the Franciscans in the Old City of Jerusalem.
-The place marks the fifth station of Via Dolorosa, and refers to the biblical episode in which Simon of Cyrene takes Jesus' cross, and carries it for him.
+The Chapel of Simon of Cyrene, or the Chapel of Simon the Cyrenian, is a small Catholic chapel belonging to the Franciscans in the Old City of Jerusalem.
+The place marks the fifth station of Via Dolorosa, and refers to the biblical episode in which Simon of Cyrene (the man froma ancient Kyrene who was compelled to help Jesus carry the cross on the way to his crucifixion) takes Jesus' cross, and carries it for him.

 See Subject Home > Middle East > Israel/Palestine > Jerusalem > Chapel of Simon of Cyrene